RvnVentra/Gacha-Simulator/README.md

 ### Todos
 - Add CSS
+- Add Media Query
-- Add a history of all SSR and SR pulls
+- ~~Add a history of all SSR and SR pulls~~ Completed on Oct 08, 2021
 - Add a premium currency tracker to replicate the potential cost of pulling
 - TBD